 More than three in four or 77% of business owners have said they feel the effects of burnout at work, and when an overwhelming 86% work on weekends and 53% work on major holidays, this comes as no surprise.
 Having spoken a lot with business owners, a common theme is struggling to clear the work off their desk, and yet when I asked them if they’ve gotten help, they always describe the struggle that they have with finding someone reliable and competent.
 33% said they can’t fill an opening and another 23% stated that finding the right person is the “single most important business problem”.

-“If you really want to grow as an entrepreneur, you’ve got to learn to delegate.”
+“If you want to grow as an entrepreneur, you’ve got to learn to delegate.”
 Richard Branson

-Delegation will play an important role in easing the pressure you face personally, and in growing your business in a positive and sustainable way.
-In a recent study it was found that 53 percent of business owners believe that they can grow their business by more than 20 percent if they delegate 10 percent of their workload to someone else.
+The delegation will play an important role in easing the pressure you face personally, and in growing your business positively and sustainably.
+In a recent study, it was found that 53 per cent of business owners believe that they can grow their business by more than 20 per cent if they delegate 10 per cent of their workload to someone else.
 Such potential is yours to exploit!